 I’ve got to honest here, when I held it in my hands for the first time, my heart sank.
 I knew it was a big phone but didn’t expect to be such this huge.

-Mi Phones are available online, which means you can’t actually tell how it looks or feels in the hand unless you order it and get it delivered.
+Mi Phones are available online, which means you can’t tell how it looks or feels in the hand unless you order it and get it delivered.

 This is where these reviews come in handy, as they share personal experiences of a fellow human being.

-I had read a couple of reviews of Xiaomi Mi Max on the web, but the reason I had the ‘courage’ to buy it because I was already using a Tablet PC as my primary Computing Device from last one year, and it worked pretty great for me.
+I had read a couple of reviews of Xiaomi Mi Max on the web, but the reason I had the ‘courage’ to buy it because I was already using a Tablet PC as my primary Computing Device from last one year, and it worked pretty high for me.

-There is just one issue with my Tablet PC / Mobile Phone, I always had to carry a bag or keep it in the hands all the time.
+There is just one issue with my Tablet PC / Mobile Phone, and I always had to carry a bag or keep it in the hands all the time.

 This was one tradeoff for having access to a bigger screen internet enabled a device which would make me more productive.

-It looks more like a Mobile than a Tablet PC, because it is a Mobile with a bigger screen.
+It looks more like a Mobile than a Tablet PC because it is a Mobile with a bigger screen.

 If you keep this beside Xiaomi’s popular Redmi Note 3, the Mi Max feels like Redmi Note 3 on steroids.

-Xiaomi has made its name for providing quality products at reasonable prices, and Rs 14,999/- is a decent price to pay, so the quality you would expect from Xiaomi is what you get with the Mi Max.
+Xiaomi has made its name for providing quality products at reasonable prices, and Rs 14,999/- is a fair price to pay, so the quality you would expect from Xiaomi is what you get with the Mi Max.

 You can easily categorize Xiaomi’s quality of products with their product names.
-Like the Mobile phones in the Redmi series, are budget-oriented phones, and the Mobile phones in the Mi series are its premium phones.
+Like the Mobile phones in the Redmi series, are budget-oriented phones, and the Mobile phones in the Mi Series are its premium phones.